-Storms across Europe
+Storms, flash flooding and mudslides injure several across Europe

-Last week’s intense heat wave across Europe turned into storms, torrential rain and heavy winds this weekend.
+Last week’s intense heatwave across Europe turned into storms, torrential rain and heavy winds this weekend.

 The most affected countries were Italy, Spain, Poland, France and Austria.
 Many areas are on high alert as water levels are rising to dangerous levels.